Never done a handstand?

 Start here.

 Everything you need to know before your first workshop.
-Spoiler: it's less scary than you think.
+Less scary than you think — but honest about what it takes.

 Your first six steps